Is this topic for you?

 Medicines used to treat a severe allergic reaction include:

 - Epinephrine .
 Epinephrine is given as a shot.
-It acts quickly to stop the further release of histamine and to relax the muscles that help you breathe.
+It acts quickly to relax the muscles that help you breathe.
+Sometimes more than one shot is needed if symptoms do not go away.
+Epinephrine is the medicine used to prevent anaphylaxis.

 - Antihistamines.
 Antihistamines block the action of histamine during an allergic reaction and help improve symptoms such as itching and sneezing.